Master of Science in Business

 The Mays Business School offers this program as a single-cohort, action-based, purposely designed curriculum intended to help students develop core business acumen, cultivate leadership skills, and dynamically enhance professional marketability in an increasingly competitive job market.
 All core course enrollments are handled through the Mays MS Business Program Office.

 The Mays MS Business student’s advisory committee consists of the Director of the Mays MS Business Program, or the Associate Dean for Graduate Programs within the Mays Business School.
 The Director or the Associate Dean has the responsibility of approving the standardized degree plan for each MS Business student.
-When necessary, recommendations in cases of academic deficiency will be made to the Office of Graduate and Professional Studies.
+When necessary, recommendations in cases of academic deficiency will be made to the Graduate and Professional School.

 The course requirements for the Mays MS Business degree consists of 36 credit hours, 20 hours of which are core business courses and 16 hours of which are Business Administration (BUAD) courses.